-Real-time tracking (wearables, mobile) MtM results are typically displayed as a line graph overlaid on top of, or next to, the test media.
-The graph indicates aggregated sentiment on a moment-to-moment basis over the duration of the media.
+Real-time tracking (wearables, mobile) The graph indicates aggregated sentiment on a moment-to-moment basis over the duration of the media.
 Results are used to identify specific moments, messages, statements or segments that have the greatest impact-both positive and negative-on the respondent group.

 MITIGATING THE IMPACT OF FLAWED RECALL AND MEMORY BIAS ON RESEARCH Memory as a research method is not as reliable as once thought.
-We now know that memory is malleable and prone to manipulation.1 "The problem [in market research] is when you get out there in the real world and start asking questions that you don't know the right answers to, you have no other option than to take someone's word for it.
+We now know that memory is malleable and prone to manipulation.
+"When you get out there in the real world and start asking questions, you have no other option than to take someone's word for it.
 In that scenario, memory can cause all sorts of problems."
-Dr. Elizabeth Loftus, Distinguished Professor at University of California, Irvine TWEET THIS "Attribution in business is incredibly important.
-Many of the mechanisms we have in place to determine this are reliant on memory.
-When you start digging into how customers respond to questionnaires and surveys, you start seeing how wrong customers can be, which makes you realize how misappropriated your marketing dollars can be.
+Dr. Elizabeth Loftus, Distinguished Professor at University of California, Irvine "When you start digging into how customers respond to questionnaires and surveys, you start seeing how wrong customers can be...
 I see that flawed memory, and the decisions we as marketers make based on it, can have a huge business impact-on both the top and bottom line."
 Elizabeth Merrick, Head of Customer Insights Analytics at Nest